Bear Dens in Coastal British Columbia

 Helping Land Managers Identify and Retain Black Bear Dens

-American black bears need large, old trees with cavities to survive the wet, cool conditions of winters in coastal British Columbia.
-Unfortunately, these large old trees are often lost during forest harvest operations, sometimes because field staff cannot easily tell which trees are dens.
+The large, old trees that black bears need to survive the wet, cool conditions in coastal BC are often lost during forest harvest operations, sometimes because field staff cannot easily tell which trees are dens.
 Using information collected over 25 years, Artemis Wildlife Consultants has developed training and tools to help forest licensees and their contractors identify and retain these critical wildlife habitat features within their operations.
 Learn about general bear ecology, how to differentiate bear dens from day beds, and different strategies for den retention and how the supply of dens affects bear populations.

 Den Identification Workshops for foresters and field staff are available for delivery throughout coastal British Columbia.
 Please contact Helen Davis for more information or to schedule a workshop.